grigorovich-sergey/WISER_Challenge_2026/README.md

 - *Friedhoff, Metkar, Davis, Kumar, and Galda (2026)* focused on two remaining barriers: the number of qubits required and the difficulty of decoding dense, highly constrained optimization problems.
 Their compressed encoding and problem-aware decoder moved responsibility into a classical postprocessing stage, showing that the representation of constraints is as important as the algorithm itself.

 #### The present project
-The present project continues the direction of these studies by asking a question about the role of structural constraints. **Encoding every constraint** directly in the quantum objective may produce more valid structures, but it adds multiple interactions and can make circuits **more demanding** by increasing depth.
-Leaving some constraints outside can simplify the circuit, but then invalid selections must be corrected classically.
+The present project continues the direction of these studies by asking a question about the role of structural constraints.
+Encoding **every** constraint directly in the quantum objective may produce more valid structures, but it adds multiple interactions and can make circuits **more demanding** by increasing depth.
+Leaving some constraints outside can simplify the circuit, but then invalid selections must be corrected classically, wuth rapidly growing computational cost.

 The project asks a question about the **trade-off** through three versions of the RNA stem-selection problem:
 - the **strict** variant places both nucleotide-overlap and crossing-stem constraints inside the QUBO;